hash-bang/kodi-controller-cli/README.md

   -V, --version               output the version number --pause                     Pause the player
-  --play                      Play the player --playPause                 Toggle play / pause --stop                      Stop the player --volume-up                 Increase the volume (set --volume-step to control
+  --play                      Play the player --play-pause                Toggle play / pause --stop                      Stop the player --volume-up                 Increase the volume (set --volume-step to control
                               the percentage)